ShyHarvey/tgbot/README.md

 The bot will start both an HTTP server (for health monitoring) and the Telegram bot in separate processes.

+## Security Note

+**Important**: The bot's authorization system is designed for security:
+- Only users listed in `AUTHORIZED_USERS` can add the bot to chats or use admin commands
+- Authorization can **ONLY** be managed by editing the `.env` file
+- No bot commands exist to view or modify authorization status
+- If an unauthorized user tries to add the bot to a chat, it will automatically leave after a warning

 ## Architecture

 ### Dual Process Design